Midland Railway – Butterley: Butterley

-In the yard is also the Garden Railway; an outdoor 16 mm scale model railway which runs on most Sundays and some Saturdays.
-In the yard is also the Star Tugs Trust carriage; a BR Mk1 (BG 80590) this is owned by the Star Tugs trust and holds a permanent exhibition of some original models from TUGS - the sister show of Thomas & Friends.
+The Garden Railway is in the yard; it is an outdoor 16 mm scale model railway, which runs on most Sundays and some Saturdays.
+There is also the Star Tugs Trust carriage; a Mark 1 (no. BG 80590), which is owned by the Star Tugs trust and holds a permanent exhibition of some original models from TUGS, the sister show of Thomas & Friends.
 It is open on certain running days.

 Swanwick Junction

 Swanwick Junction site holds the main complex for the Midland Railway Centre.